What's onChristmasLocal directoryOffers & competitionsJobsHistoryMapFeatured

 Old Sodbury is a small village nestled on the west side of the Cotswold Hills.
 There are extensive views to the Severn and Forest of Dean, and on a clear day you can see the Brecon Beacons.
 Of the 250 households most are concentrated along the spring line.
 The Church half way up the hillside on a rise has been there since Norman times.
 Nearby is a viewpoint.

-The village has 3 inns The Dog on the A432, The Bell nearer to Chipping Sodbury and The Cross Hands at the top of the hill where the A432 meets the A46.
-Queen Elizabeth was forced to take refuge in the Cross Hands during a severe snowstorm in 1982.
-Opposite The Dog by the village green is the Cotswold Service Station which sells snacks in addition to petrol (open Monday to Saturday).
+The village has three inns: The Dog on the A432, The Bell nearer to Chipping Sodbury and The Cross Hands at the top of the hill where the A432 meets the A46.
+Queen Elizabeth II was forced to take refuge in the Cross Hands during a severe snowstorm in 1982.

 Old Sodbury periodically hits the news because of the tunnel on the mainline between Cardiff and London floods.
 Standing above the main village is a tunnel ventilator shaft, one of six along the line, resembling a small castle.